Ashot72/Speech-to-Text-to-Speech/README.md

 # Speech to Text to Speech

-I just built an app where you can record your voice and see the text extracted from your voice and the image generated.

-I turn my audio into text using [Whisper](https://openai.com/research/whisper)  which is an OpenAI Speech Recognition Model that turns audio into text with up to 99% accuracy.
-Whisper is a speech transcription system form the creators of ChatGPT.
-Anyone can use it, and it is completely free.
-The system is trained on 680 000 hours of speech data from the network and recognizes 99 languages.

-I generated images from texts using Replicate.
-[Replicat](https://replicate.com/blog/machine-learning-needs-better-tools) runs machine learning models on the cloud.
-They have a library of open-source models that we can run with a few lines of code.

 I built a Node.js app where you can ask questions to ChatGPT using voice prompts, see the ChatGPT-like word-by-word answer, and then listen to the responses with voice.

 Voice to Text: I turn an audio into text using [Whisper](https://openai.com/research/whisper) which is an OpenAI Speech Recognition Model that turns audio